Chris Coons: Foreign policy

 In January 2024, Coons opposed a resolution proposed by Senator Bernie Sanders that would have applied the human rights provisions of the Foreign Assistance Act to U.S. military aid to Israel.
 The proposal was defeated, 72 to 11.
 In March 2024, Coons urged the Biden administration to recognize a "nonmilitarized" Palestinian state after the end of the Gaza war.
+In January 2026, Coons led a bipartisan congressional delegation to Copenhagen, Denmark in support of the country during the Greenland crisis.

+In April 2026, Coons posted on the social media platform X that the war's financial impact extends far beyond fuel costs, with everyday expenses for ordinary Americans affected by economic hardships.
+"It's more than just gas", he wrote.
+"Everything from food to utilities to mortgages is part of it."
+Coons emphasized that American families, especially those already struggling with economic uncertainty and inflation, are bearing the brunt of the burden.
+He called the war with Iran a "war of choice", implying that it was an avoidable decision.
+He warned that disruptions in global energy markets are a prime example of how prolonged military actions abroad can drive up prices at home.
+That month, Coons was one of seven Democratic senators to join all Republicans in opposing a pair of resolutions that would have blocked sales of bulldozers and 1,000-pound bombs to Israel, saying he did not want to "abandon" Israel while reiterating opposition to the war on Iran.

 Fiscal position

 Coons supports free-trade agreements.
 He opposed the Obama-era government bailouts.
 He is against right-to-work laws, and supports internet sales tax.

 Housing

 In April 2019, Coons was one of 41 senators to sign a bipartisan letter to the housing subcommittee praising the Housing and Urban Development Department's Section 4 Capacity Building program for authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that Trump's budget "has slated this program for elimination after decades of successful economic and community development."
 The senators wrote of their hope that the subcommittee would support continued funding for Section 4 in Fiscal Year 2020.